New Professionals Institute (NPI)

 These highly rated progressive discussions are led by an industry professional.
 New professionals will break into smaller groups by interest for discussion and questions in this interactive format.
 At the end of a time period, attendees will rotate to a new table topic with different colleagues, and begin another engaging discussion.

-Topics will include Technology – hardware, software, mobile apps, card types; Operations – just getting started or are you now responsible for a well-established program; Marketing – what social media channels work well, how are you communicating with parents, is paper dead; Financial – discuss different funding sources, budgets, account reconciliation.
+Topics will include Technology – hardware, software, mobile apps, card types; Operations – just getting started or are you now responsible for a well-established program; Marketing – what social media channels work well, how are you communicating with parents, students, campus community; Financial – discuss different funding sources, budgets, account reconciliation.

 DO IT!
 It was so helpful plus it was nice to know people at the opening reception.
 I felt that the people I met initially were the go-to individuals throughout the rest of the conference.
 We were able to share and discuss what we were learning.